dbainbri-ciena/docker-vnf-example/README.md

 The example demonstrates the a user case with two distinct subscribers as well as some vNFs that are shared and some vNFs that are unique per subscriber.
-Also demonstrated is a shared vNF that is load balanced between 3 instances.
+Also demonstrated is a shared L2 vNF that is load balanced between 3 instances and a L3 vNF service (TCP) that is load balanced between two instances.

 ![](./logical.png)